Dog Meat: Queen Mercy Atang Defends Hilda Baci

 According to her, eating dog meat is considered normal in places like Akwa Ibom and Calabar, as it is a part of their culture, and dog meat is referred to as “404.”

-The reality TV star who defended Hilda Baci categorically said that the practice has already been approved by NAFDAC, and therefore, Hilda should be left alone.
+The reality star who took to her Instagram page to defend Hilda claimed that the practice has already been approved by NAFDAC, and therefore, Hilda should be left alone.

 She wrote: “What’s all this ma’am in AKWA IBOM state it’s called 404.
 I mean 404 with fresh palm wine.
 Yummiest.